fedspendingtransparency/data-act-broker-web-app/README.md

 ### Install Prerequisites and Code

 1. If you're not already running Node.js, download and run the installer for your operating system.
-We recommend v4.x: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").
+We recommend v10.x: [https://nodejs.org/en/](https://nodejs.org/en/ "Node.js installer").

-2. Use *npm* (Node's package manager, which is part of the Node.js install) to install the latest version of gulp.
-This is necessary for runing the babel version of the `gulpfile`):

-    ```bash
-        $ npm install gulp && npm install gulp -g
-    ```

-3. From the command line, clone the DATA Act web app repository from GitHub to your local machine:
+2. From the command line, clone the DATA Act web app repository from GitHub to your local machine:

         $ git clone https://github.com/fedspendingtransparency/data-act-broker-web-app.git

-4. Switch to the alpha release version of the code.
+3. Switch to the alpha release version of the code.
 This is the latest stable release.

         $ git checkout v0.1.0-alpha

     **Note:** If you'd rather use the latest, work-in-progress features of the DATA Act broker, replace the above command with `git checkout staging`.

-5. Change to the `data-act-broker-web-app` directory that was created when you cloned the DATA Act web repository.
+4. Change to the `data-act-broker-web-app` directory that was created when you cloned the DATA Act web repository.

-6. Install the web application's package dependencies:
+5. Install the web application's package dependencies:

         $ npm install